Bonsai Kitten Hoax Site Horrifies Animal Lovers

 method in an NEW email to keep this readable….

 Those last two features should get visitors’ spider-sense tingling, if hasn’t been overwhelmed by righteous indignation.
-The site is horrifying, cruel and sadistic … and it has a kid’s page?
-Unfortunately, the site itself does not offer any hints (other than its outrageousness) that it’s a hoax — for proof, you’ll need to do a little surfing.
+The site is horrifying, cruel, and sadistic … and it has a kids page?
+The site itself did not offer any hints (other than its outrageousness) that it’s a hoax — for proof, you needed to do some digging.

 %d bloggers like this: